Equip your church

 What happens next:

-Share the next open webinar (45-60 mins) with your network
+Share our next open webinar

 Benefits for your network